 Deliveries should be dropped at a designated door away from student and staff traffic.
-If a visitor is allowed to enter the building, they will be required to wear a face covering.

-Student teachers and field experience students from approved universities will continue to work in classrooms with a limited number of classes.x
+Student teachers and field experience students from approved universities will continue to work in classrooms.

 Facilities use permits for outside groups (all classification of permit users except school activity groups) will be limited to outdoor facilities only for the 2021-22 school year unless later action is taken by the School Board.